Your Custom Quiz

 Oops!
 Something went wrong while submitting the form.

 Incorrect.
-The correct answer is All dogs had acceptable long-term clinical outcomes.
+The correct answer is Complications.

 🔍 Key Findings